Muts256/CTI_Projects/README.md

 #### OODA

 The OODA loop is a decision-making framework developed by U.S. Air Force strategist John Boyd.
 It describes how individuals and organizations react to events and make decisions in fast-changing situations, especially in conflict, business, or competitive environments.
-Originally used in the military, but has been adopted into cybersecurity in the SOC
+Originally used in the military, but has been adopted into cybersecurity and works well in a SOC.

 #### What OODA stands for